Khabweri/pacgen-crud-generator/README.md

 Pacgen\CrudGenerator\Providers\CrudGeneratorServiceProvider::class,

-# Laravel CRUD Generator

-Laravel CRUD Generator is a package that simplifies the process of generating CRUD (Create, Read, Update, Delete) operations for your Laravel applications.

-## to generate CRUD
+## To generate CRUD
 php artisan crud:generate ModelName

 This command will generate:
 A model with migration
 A controller with all resourceful methods
 Views (index, create, edit, show)
 Routes for the CRUD operations

 Configuration
-However, you can customize the generated views and controllers as needed for your application. also you need to manually import the Model classes in the controller
+However, you can customize the generated views and controllers as needed for your application. also you need to manually import the Model class in the controller

 Contributing
 If you find this project helpful and want to support its development, you can donate via: